How much is your case worth?Get a free case evaluation

 According to studies carried out by the United States Consumer Product Safety Commission and other organizations, an average of about six people die each year in elevator-related accidents, and thousands more are injured.

-Elevators must be frequently inspected and maintained by the owner of the casino or hotel, often through contracted services of a professional elevator maintenance company.
+Elevators must be frequently inspected and maintained by the owner of the building (whether it’s a casino elevator or some other place of business), often through contracted services of a professional elevator maintenance company.

 - Doors that close very fast while people enter and exit

 - Doors that do not open or close, requiring blocked passengers to open or close them

 - The elevator is suddenly fired up or down quickly

 - The cabin gets stuck between two floors

 - The elevator stops above or below the level of a floor, which can cause a slip and fall accident

 Many of these situations can cause the loss of a limb, or even the tip of a finger, which can be terribly painful and leave you permanently disabled or disfigured.

 Even when bodily injuries are mild to non-existent, shock and trauma associated with an accident in an elevator can cause severe emotional distress, including post-traumatic stress disorder.
 In a case such as this, it may be possible to pursue compensation for being stuck in an elevator.